AtomGraph/CSV2RDF/README.md

     mvn clean install

-That should produce a file `target/csv2rdf-1.0.0-SNAPSHOT-jar-with-dependencies.jar` in which dependency libraries will be included.
+That should produce an executable JAR file `target/csv2rdf-1.0.0-SNAPSHOT-jar-with-dependencies.jar` in which dependency libraries will be included.

 Usage
 -----